TimKoenders/MSC_Thesis/README.md

 • We create an election-country-specific index by creating a weighted average of the party specific index where the weights are equal to their respective vote shares.

-• By correlating this election-country-specific index with real-world data on climate policies, we build upon political economy theory and investigates patterns and trends, providing data-driven insights into the impact of political ideologies on environmental policy outcomes.
+• By correlating this election-country-specific index with real-world data on climate policies, we build upon political economy theory and investigate patterns and trends, providing data-driven insights into the impact of political ideologies on environmental policy outcomes.